Using the command-line interface¶

 syncthingctl cat

-to get e.g. a specific field of a specific folder:
+You can use, e.g., jq to get a specific field of a specific folder:

 syncthingctl cat | jq -r '.folders[] | select(.id == "docs-books-recent") | .path'